hortonworks/cloudbreak-docs/docs/periscope.md

 The auto-scaling capability is based on [Ambari Metrics](https://cwiki.apache.org/confluence/display/AMBARI/Metrics) and [Ambari Alerts](https://cwiki.apache.org/confluence/display/AMBARI/Alerts).
 Based on the blueprint used and the services running, Cloudbreak accesses all available metrics from the subsystem and defines alerts based on these metrics.

-In addition to the default Ambari Metrics, Cloudbreak includes two custom metrics: `Pending YARN containers` and `Pending applications`.
-These two custom metrics work with the YARN subsystem in order to bring application-level QoS to the cluster.

 ## Enable Auto-scaling through Cloudbreak UI

 Choose `enable` to enable auto-scaling: